Poster Presentation on Teen Helpline for LGBTQ+ Youth

 Key Findings

-• Conversations lasted an average of three days, showing how sustained engagement supports emotional safety.
+Conversations lasted an average of three days, showing how sustained text-based conversation might support emotional safety.

 Why It Matters

-Dao’s work underscores the transformative potential of digital empathy.
-For many youth facing stigma, family rejection, or isolation, online helplines may be their only accessible space for authentic connection.
+Dao’s work underscores the transformative potential of digital empathy through words.
+For many LGBTQ+ youth facing stigma, family rejection, or isolation, online teen-to-teen helplines may be one accessible space for authentic connection.

 Her findings also reaffirm the power of peer models in mental health support — suggesting that youth-led, text-based systems can complement traditional therapy and help bridge gaps in care for marginalized communities.